SCHH-Commons/presentations/ai-intro/index.md

   - **User-friendly** – No coding required.
   - **Versatile** – Answered a broad range of questions.
   - **Conversational** – Felt more human-like.
+  - **API (Application Programming Interface) Available** - Enabling anyone to build custom applications using the underlying model.
 - Compared to **Sputnik (1957)** – a wake-up call for global AI competition.
 - AI investment **exploded** as Google, Microsoft, and startups rushed to compete.
 ]